What is an LMS? If you’ve been wondering what an LMS is and what it’s for, get ready for our Learning Management System

 What is an LMS?
 Video explainer:

-Check out our ‘What is a learning management system?’ video quick start guide
+Check out our ‘What is a learning management system?’ video for a quick overview.

 If you’re too lazy – err, busy – to read this whole article, we’ve summed up it for you in this short but extremely exciting explainer video (go grab the popcorn, we’ll wait.)
 Learning management systems (often abbreviated to LMS by the time-saving typists among us) are also often referred to as a course management systems, e-learning, or e-training system.
 Ancient hieroglyphics tell us* that an LMS is sometimes also called an instructional management system, integrated learning system, learning social network, or a personal learning environment.
 Some people even call it a Learning Content Management System.
 Still, an LCMS is actually an LMS platform with an integrated online editor that allows organizations to share training material.
 So this annoys the LMS purists, and we try not to mention it too often. *Not true.
+There are other learning management system definitions, but trust us, this is the simplest to digest.

 What exactly does an LMS do?

 What are the primary functions of an LMS?

-An LMS can help learning programs for any organization.
+An LMS supports and helps manage the learning program for large organizations.
 There are several benefits you'll find with using the software, such as:

 Reduced learning and development costs:

-In-person training programs can be expensive once you factor in venues, logistics, travel and the time it takes employees away from their work.
-An LMS reduces those costs by removing the need for venue hire, and repeated trainer fees – even the cost of refreshments and printed learning materials adds up eventually!
+In-person training programs can be expensive once you factor in venues, logistics, travel, and the time it takes employees away from their work.
+An LMS reduces those costs by removing the need for venue hire and repeated trainer fees – even the cost of refreshments and printed learning materials add up eventually!

 Reduced training time:

 When you digitize your training programs, you can present the same knowledge in less time than traditional classroom learning.
 Plus, users can work through personalized courses adapted to their knowledge needs and busy schedules, further improving efficiency.

 LMS learner tracking and reporting: